Last Update: October 2016

 From their slick website design to the wide range of products for sale in their store to their multi-million Naira advertising budget, it's not surprising that Jumia is the second best online store in Nigeria.
 The best part of the whole Jumia experience for me is their beautiful and easy-to-navigate website and the high quality images of products arranged beautifully on the site.

-Jumia is (arguably) the most popular online store in Nigeria today with about 408k Facebook fans and 20k twitter followers.
+Jumia is (arguably) the most popular online store in Nigeria today with about 408k Facebook fans and 20k twitter followers (in 2013).
 They are on the number two spot on this list instead of number one because of poor review from customers.
 According to this review, customers claim that Jumia continues to live below expectations with regards to their time of delivery of purchased items.
-In order words, don't count on Jumia to deliver that lovely dinner gown for that special date just in time.
-Always have a plan B as the gown might arrive a week after the special date.
+In order words, don't count on Jumia to deliver that lovely dinner dress for that special date just in time.
+Always have a plan B as the dress might arrive a week after the special date.

 Jumia still manages to convince new and existing customers to shop with them probably because of their very aggressive advertising campaigns.
 Rumour has it that Jumia spends about ₦8 million monthly on online advertising alone.

 Konga opened their online store to Nigerians 3 months after Jumia did but Konga has been able to set the pace for quality service and fast delivery in the online shopping industry in Nigeria.
 Konga is also wining the online store social media battle with 418k Facebook fans and 48k twitter followers (in 2013) and their customer review, good so far.
 Read one of konga's reviews here.

 Just like Jumia, Konga's website is slick and easy to navigate and with the high quality images of the products on display, you just can't help but want to buy.
 Konga is also very popular for offering items at low prices which give them an edge over their closest competitor Jumia.
 They also spend a fortune monthly on advertising though not as aggressive as Jumia.

 For now, Konga has done no wrong and that's why it's the best online store in Nigeria today (2013).